LOA-SEAD/projeto-remar/Template/README.md

 ```
 * Remember that inside the dir "**web-app/remar**"  many other changes will be needed.
 Those are better explained at the [Manual.pdf](https://github.com/LOA-SEAD/projeto-remar/blob/master/Template/Manual.pdf) file inside this repository.

+* Now you are all set to start working into your grails-app directory and bring your new game to the Remar platform!